The Car Connection Land Rover Range Rover Sport Overview

-The Range Rover Sport was conceived to appeal to buyers of less traditional utes--it shares the Range Rover tag, but its styling is considerably less constrained.
-The look is based on a concept, the Range Stormer, that came in two-door form to the 2004 Detroit auto show.
-In the process of becoming a "junior" Range Rover, the concept grew a pair of rear doors, but kept the performance intent that makes it a competitor for the likes of the BMW X5 and X6, and the Porsche Cayenne.
+The Range Rover Sport was conceived to appeal to buyers of less traditional 'utes—it shares the Range Rover tag, but its styling is considerably less constrained.
+The look is based on a concept, the Range Stormer, that came in two-door form to the 2004 North American International Auto Show in Detroit.
+In the process of becoming a "junior" Range Rover suitable for production, the concept grew a pair of rear door, but kept the performance intent that makes it a competitor for the likes of the BMW X5 and X6, as well as the sporty Porsche Cayenne.

 During the next three model years, the Range Rover Sport would change very little, as Ford sold the brand to Tata and as it was combined into a business unit with Jaguar.
 In 2010, however, Land Rover had completed work on an updated Range Rover Sport.
-The centerpiece to the new model: a 5.0-liter V-8, in standard or supercharged form.
-With the new powerplants, the Sport now offers either 375 horsepower or a stunning 510 hp, enough to hurtle the truck from 0-60 mph in less than six seconds.
+The centerpiece to the model was a 5.0-liter V-8, offered in both normally aspirated and supercharged form.
+With the new powerplants, this Sport offered either 375 hp or a stunning 510 hp, enough to hurtle the truck from 0 to 60 mph in less than 6 seconds.
 The automatic transmission received updates to handle the power, and the suspension's electronic controls were reprogrammed for quicker responses.
-Fuel economy is poor, at 12/17 mpg for the fastest Sport, but handling is as brilliant as many luxury sedans--the equal of BMW's fine-handling X6--and off-road capability is as strong as necessary in such an expensive, attractive vehicle.
-A new Dynamic mode brings new quickness to the steering and throttle, too.
+Fuel economy was poor, at 12/17 mpg for the fastest Sport, but handling was as sharp as many luxury sedans—the equal of BMW's fine-handling X6—and off-road capability was as strong as necessary in such an expensive, attractive vehicle.